 String concatenation and text assembly in R is handled via paste and related functions.
-There are a couple of different options and variants which can help you get your desired outcome.
+There are a couple of different options and variants of concat in R which can help you get your desired outcome.
 We will start with the regular expression, which allows you to convert a character vector into a character string, though not a matrix or dataframe.

 Simple Concatenation in R – paste()

 Learning how to concatenate in R is pretty easy.
 You can take any values from multiple columns and convert them into a format string or substring that you can then use for an append or collapse argument, pattern matching, or other similar stringr package functions.
 Let’s start with the base case – using paste() to convert a vector of values into a string.
 This takes independent values rather than existing column names or values and puts them into a new list string, with the default separator and other delimiter values in place.
 The paste() function accepts three sets of arguments:

 - The list of values you wish to convert into a string

 - the sep parameter – a character string you want to interject between each term

 - the collapse parameter – a character string you want to interject between each result

 The sep and collapse options for the paste function allow you to layer the text or symbols you use when concatenating strings.
 This can be useful when constructing file formats or system output.
 There will be no missing values as you might find in a data frame, as this is a new list string we are creating in string concatenation, not pulling from an existing vector query.